supratim94336/DataEngineeringCapstoneProject/ProjectWriteup.md

-## Scoping the Project
+Scoping the Project
 ---

 The purpose is to produce interesting stats from the US immigration data, airports around the world, and different dimensions such as visa type, transport mode, nationality etc.

 ### Steps Taken:
 The steps taken are in the following order:
-    - Gather the data:
+    **Gather the data**:
         This took a while as different kinds of formats were chosen, I needed to fix my mindset on which data I will actually use in future for my analysis and queries.
 I fixated on .sas7bdat formatted immigration data which fulfills the minimum number of rows requirements, the cleaned airport data for dimensions and SAS descriptor file for fulfilling the different kind of formats to be chosen for the project
-    - Study the data:
+    **Study the data**:
         This took a while as I needed to understand what kind of pre-processing I would use to clean the individual datasets mentioned above.
 Dropping rows on a condition, filtering rows according to other dimensions and facts etc.
-    - Choice of infrastructure:
+    **Choice of infrastructure**:
         After studying the data I decided upon certain tools and technologies, to the point where I am comfortable; I made use of maximum number of skills that I think I learnt through out the process.
-    - Implementation and Testing:
+    **Implementation and Testing**:
         Once my pipeline started running, I did all kinds of quality checks to ensure that data is processed correctly and provided a Jupyter notebook to test the project.

 ### Purpose of Final Data Model:
 Gather interesting insights like demographic population based on certain